shredthaGNAR/list-of-my-starred-repos/README.md

 * [shredthaGNAR/skip-prime-video-intro](https://github.com/shredthaGNAR/skip-prime-video-intro): Firefox addon to automatically skip intros on Amazon Prime Video
 * [Skyflash/skyflash.github.io](https://github.com/Skyflash/skyflash.github.io): 🎨 My personal website
 * [Etesam913/slick-fox](https://github.com/Etesam913/slick-fox): :fox_face: A firefox config that has rounded tabs and a url bar that can disappear when not selected on.
 It works with any theme.
+* [dh1011/smart-bookmark](https://github.com/dh1011/smart-bookmark): Smart Bookmark is a simple, AI-powered tool to help you stay organized and make the most of your bookmarks.
+Features like smart search, automatic summaries, and tagging make it easy to search and organize your bookmarks.
 * [smartertechnologist/SmarterBookmarks-Android](https://github.com/smartertechnologist/SmarterBookmarks-Android): Official documentation for the SmarterBookmarks android app
 * [RealRaven2000/SmartTemplates](https://github.com/RealRaven2000/SmartTemplates): Thunderbird Add-on: SmartTemplates
 * [yuliskov/SmartTube](https://github.com/yuliskov/SmartTube): Advanced player for set-top boxes and tvs running Android OS